えいたんごクイズ

 The Templars owned many commanderies throughout Europe.

-The commandery was a fortified settlement with a garrison.
+The commandery served as a fortified administrative base with a garrison.

 Knights managed the commandery and its surrounding lands.